1903 South Antrim by-election: Electoral history

-The candidates and campaign
+Candidates and campaign

 The Unionists considered several candidates, but nominated Charles Craig, a solicitor from Belfast.
 Craig was supported by the Church of Ireland, and was a member of the Orange Institution.

 His opponent was Dr. Samuel Robert Keightley, a Russellite who was the nominee of the Ulster Farmers′ and Labourers′ Union.
 Thomas Russell was himself present in the constituency to campaign on his behalf.
 He was also backed by the previous independent unionist candidate, Samuel Lawther (who was by 1903 High Sheriff of Belfast).